Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

-Of course, in theory, the gap in performance between models optimized for causal effect estimation and models optimized for treatment assignment should disappear with unlimited data because models that accurately estimate individual-level causal effects should converge to optimal decision making (as shown in Equation~\ref{eq:assignment_estimand}).
-However, there is empirical evidence that the gap can persist even with training data consisting of more than half a billion observations~\citep{fernandez2020comparison}.\footnote{In this case to build Spotify playlists that will lead to longer listening.} Modeling optimal treatment assignment (rather than causal effects) can result in better causal decision making even in cases where there is plenty of data to estimate causal effects.
+Of course, in theory, the gap in performance between models optimized for causal effect estimation and models optimized for treatment assignment should disappear with unlimited data because models that accurately estimate individual causal effects should converge to optimal decision making (as shown in Equation~\ref{eq:assignment_estimand}).
+However, empirical evidence shows that the gap can persist even with training data consisting of more than half a billion observations~\citep{fernandez2020comparison}.\footnote{In this case, the problem was to build Spotify playlists that will lead to longer listening.} So, modeling optimal treatment assignment (rather than causal effects) can result in better causal decision making even in cases where there is plenty of data to estimate causal effects.